 Training, qualifications & experience

-- Foundation Course, Group Psychoanlytic Training, Insititute of Group Psychoanalysis, London.
-2013/2014
+- Foundation Course, Group Psychoanalytic Training, Institute of Group Psychoanalysis, London.

-- I have had over seven years experience working in Central London Community Health Trust with NHS staff who bring issues such as depression, bereavement, post traumatic stress, anxiety, stress, personality disorder, loss - illness,relationships,job, cultural identity, relationship problems.
+- I have had over 12 years experience working in Central London Community Health Trust with NHS staff with depression, bereavement, post traumatic stress, anxiety, work and personal stress, personality disorder, loss - illness, cultural identity, relationship problems.

-- I originally trained as a nurse and obtained my RGN before moving on to gain qualifications in health visiting, snurse teaching and quality managment in the NHS.
+- I originally obtained my RGN before moving on to gain qualifications and work in health visiting, nurse teaching and quality management in the NHS.

 - I obtained an MSc in Public Service Management from South Bank University and worked in the NHS to develop strategies for managing stress in the workplace and improving the health of employees.

 - I was also one of the first tranche of volunteers on the Royal College of Physicians Patient/Carer network where I represented patients interests on medical committees and raised patient concerns about the quality of their care.
-My nursing background has given me considerable interest in psychological issues relating to both acute and long term illness, adult and childhood disability and support for postnatal depression.
+My nursing and health visiting background has given me considerable interest in psychological issues relating to both acute and long term illness, adult and childhood disability and support for postnatal depression.